 We're investing over $100 million in a four-year program to upgrade ageing sewer pipes and manholes across Melbourne, so that they continue providing a safe and reliable service to the community for at least another 50 years.

-Melbourne Water removes and safely treats over 320,000 million litres of sewage each year via a 400 kilometre network of underground pipes and tunnels.
-Much of Melbourne’s world class sewerage system was constructed over 100 years ago and some sections are coming to the end of their working life.
+These sewers are part of Melbourne Water's 400-kilometre network of underground pipes and tunnels, which safely transfer over 320,000 million litres of sewage to our treatment plants each year.
+Much of this world-class sewerage system was built over 100 years ago, and some sections are coming to the end of their working life.

 What’s happening and when

 From February 2018 to 2021, Melbourne Water's sewer relining and manhole rehabilitation program will upgrade 15 kilometres of ageing sewer pipes in several locations across Melbourne.
 For more information, watch our Sewer Relining Program video.

 |Pascoe Vale sewer upgrade||Completed August 2019||Spiral wound-in-place liner|

 |Maribyrnong River Main sewer upgrade||Underway, to be completed mid-2020||Spiral wound-in-place liner|